HariHebb/Practical-Application-Mod-5/README.md

-# 3. images folder: A folder that is home to different plots generated as a part of analysis in prompt.ipynb.
+# 3. images folder
+A folder that is home to different plots generated as a part of analysis in prompt.ipynb.
 Includes bar charts and histograms comparing different categorical attributes and the trends on coupon acceptance